nocsi/nocsi.com/src/privacy-policy.md

 _Preferences_.
 If you wish to change your communication preferences or ask that we restrict how we use your personal information, please contact us using the information in the “Contact Us” section of this Policy.
 You may follow opt-out links on any marketing communications sent to you.
 Complaints.
 If you believe that your rights relating to your personal information have been violated, you may lodge a complaint with us by contacting us using the information provided in the “Contact Us” section of this Policy.

 _California Residents_.
 Under California Civil Code Section 1798.83, California residents who provide personal information in obtaining products or services for personal, family, or household use may be entitled to request and obtain from us once a calendar year information about the information we shared, if any, with other businesses for direct marketing uses.
 At present, we do not share your personal information with third parties for those third parties’ direct marketing purposes.
 Please be aware that not all information sharing is covered by the “Shine the Light” requirements and only information on covered sharing, if any, will be included in our response.
-As part of the California Online Privacy Protection Act, all users of our Site may make any changes to their information at any time by contacting us at privacy@orbit.love.
+As part of the California Online Privacy Protection Act, all users of our Site may make any changes to their information at any time by contacting us at contact@nocsi.com.
 Nevada Residents.
-Effective October 1, 2019, you may submit a verified request to us at privacy@orbit.love to request that we not make any sale (as defined under Nevada law) of any covered information (as defined under Nevada law) that we have collected or will collect about you.
+Effective October 1, 2019, you may submit a verified request to us at contact@nocsi.com to request that we not make any sale (as defined under Nevada law) of any covered information (as defined under Nevada law) that we have collected or will collect about you.
 We will respond to any such request as required by Nevada law.

 _EU/EEA Residents_.
 If you are located in the EU or EEA, you have the following rights under the GDPR.
 All requests should be sent to the address noted in the “Contact Us” section of this Policy, and we will fulfill requests to the extent required by applicable law.
 Right of Access.
 To the extent required by law, you have the right to receive confirmation as to whether or not personal data concerning you are being processed, and, where that is the case, access to the personal data and the following information: the purposes of the processing; the categories of personal data concerned; and the recipients or categories of recipient to whom the personal data have been or will be disclosed.
 We will provide a copy of your personal information in compliance with applicable law.